top of page

 Mozzie Repellent For Babies and Children

 This always comes in handy at home or away.
-A mozzie bite is not usually not serious, but it can be irritating and itchy for our little ones.
-Remember that, as with sunscreen, there aren't very many insect repellents that are safe for children under the age of 6 months old, so for them, it's better to keep them covered and use a mosquito net for sleeping.
+A mozzie bite is not usually serious, but it can be irritating and itchy for our little ones.
+Remember that, as with sunscreen, there aren't very many insect repellents that are safe for children under the age of 6 months, so for them, it's better to keep them covered and use a mosquito net for sleeping.
 For the older kiddos, I absolutely love the Purity Insect Repellent, which comes in a lovely spray bottle, which makes application MUCH easier.

 Purity Insect Repellent for Babies